Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Summary:

-- Recent graduate of a Bachelor’s in Business Administration and experience in customer service and sales.
-Proven ability to work in an organisation and possess great communication skills.
+- Recent graduate with a Bachelor’s degree Business Administration and experience in customer service and sales.
+A proven ability to work as a team and good communication skills.

 Education: